Table of Contents

 • Carpenters, etc.

 A contractor charges around 10% to 20% of the total construction value.
-A general contractor’s fee depends on several factors, such as property type, detailing, materials, and workforce.
+The fee depends on several factors, such as property type, detailing, materials, and workforce.
 Apart from a contractor fee, ensure to account for each professional’s hourly rates.

 3. Electrical Costs: $7,500 – $12,500

-On average new construction electrical cost per square foot is $3 to $5.
+The electrical cost for new construction per square foot is $3 to $6.
 This amount includes both the rough-in as well as the finishing work.

-The amount you spend on electrical work will differ depending on the property size, type of wiring, wire material, etc. To save money you can DIY the electrical work, but you will still need an electrician to check the connections.
-Some electricians can charge up to $120 per hour.
+The amount you spend on electrical work will differ depending on the property size, type of wiring, wire material, etc. Some electricians can charge up to $120 per hour.

 4. Roof Installation Costs: $5,500 – $33,000

-Roofing costs depend on the choice of roofing material, the slope, and the size of your house.
-The table below shows roofing costs per square foot for various materials:
+The cost of roofing depends on the type of material you select, the roof’s slope, and the size of your home.
+The table below displays home roofing prices per square foot for various materials:

 Roofing Material Average Cost Per 100 Sq.
 Ft.